coderefinery/coderefinery.org/content/blog/2022-10-17-future-of-teaching.md

 +++
-title = "CodeRefinery teaching strategies and the future of teachign" slug = "2022/10/17/future-of-teaching"
+title = "CodeRefinery teaching strategies and the future of teaching" slug = "2022/10/17/future-of-teaching"

 [extra]